larbisahli/H-photodb/README.md

 > "1:2:3:4:5:png" == _T_1/_B_2/_M_3/_Th_4/5.png

->> Note: the folders and images names are hashed, the first 20 character of the SHA-256.
+>> Note: the folders and images names are hashed, the first 20 characters of the SHA-256.